insum-labs/starter-project-template/release/README.md

 ## Release Process

-Oracle releases are very "unforgiving" (i.e., if an error occurs, it can ruin the entire rest of release and make it difficult to back out).
-This can make it very difficult to run standard CI/CD tools to run Oracle code releases as one error can completely corrupt an environment and it may not be easy to "restore" the schema to a point in time before the release. *Note: Making releases scripts re-runnable or providing roll back support is not impossible however it can be very expensive to do so properly.*,
+Oracle releases are very "unforgiving" (i.e. if an error occurs it can ruin the entire rest of release and make it difficult to back out).
+This can make it very difficult to run standard CI/CD tools to dor releases in Oracle as one error can completely corrupt an environment and it may not be easy to "restore" the schema to a point in time before the release. *Note: Making releases scripts re-runnable or providing roll back support is not impossible however it can be very expensive to do so properly.*,

 The rest of this section assumes the following:
 - Release process is not re-runnable.
 For example if a DDL statement fails there's no way to tell if it's already been run.